-Anglia Ruskin University is an innovative global university with students from all around the world coming to study with us.
-We have once again been named as one of the top 350 institutions in the world in The Times Higher Education's World University Rankings 2018.
-We are well regarded for the quality of our research, teaching and support - with world leading research, industryrecognised courses and inspiring tutors.
-We are delighted our final year students have rated their educational experience from teaching and academic support to assessment and feedback highly in the annual National Student Survey (NSS) 2018.
+Anglia Ruskin University (ARU) is an innovative global university with students from all around the world coming to study with us.
+We've once again been named as one of the top 350 institutions in the world in The Times Higher Education's World University Rankings 2019 for the fourth consecutive year and are the highest ranked post-1992 university in the UK.
+We're well regarded for the quality of our research, teaching and support - with world leading research, industry-recognised courses and inspiring tutors.
+We're delighted our final year students have rated their educational experience highly in the annual National Student Survey (NSS) 2019.
 And, importantly our students know their voice is heard and we value their opinion.

 Our values are core to who we are and what we do.
-They guide us in making the decisions that shape our future and we feel strongly that people from a wide range of academic and societal backgrounds. should be able to study at university and gain the skills they need to shape their future and work in the career they choose.
+They guide us in making the decisions that shape our future and we feel strongly that people from a wide range of academic and societal backgrounds should be able to study at university and gain the skills they need to shape their future and work in the career they choose.

-Anglia Ruskin is a vibrant workplace employing over 2,000 members of staff from a diverse range of backgrounds.
+ARU is a vibrant workplace employing over 2000 members of staff from a diverse range of backgrounds.
 Our people are ambitious, determined to help us achieve our goals and continually strive and work together to enhance our university.
 With responsibility being one of our core values, we make decisions and act in a way in which respects environmental, societal and economic considerations and which best supports those who study and work with us.
-As part of our responsibility to our staff and local community we are proud to be an accredited Living Wage Employer, which means we pay at least the voluntary UK Living Wage to all our staff We have made a commitment to encourage and support relevant supplier and sub-contracted staff to also earn the real Living Wage, which is good for the individual, the business and society, giving people the opportunity to support and provide for their families themselves.
+As part of our responsibility to our staff and local community we're proud to be an accredited Living Wage Employer which means we pay at least the voluntary UK Living aru.ac.uk

+Wage to all our staff and student ambassadors.
+We've made a commitment to encourage and support relevant supplier and sub-contracted staff to also earn the real Living Wage, which is good for the individual, the business and society, giving people the opportunity to support and provide for their families themselves.

-To find out more about what we do, visit our website here: anglia.ac.uk
+To find out more about what we do, visit our website here: